Stereo microscope: Magnification

+The other is zoom or pancratic magnification, which are capable of a continuously variable degree of magnification across a set range.
+Zoom systems can achieve further magnification through the use of auxiliary objectives that increase total magnification by a set factor.
+Also, total magnification in both fixed and zoom systems can be varied by changing eyepieces.

 Illumination

+A classical compound light microscope uses transmitted (diascopic) illumination, in which light is transmitted through the object being examined, which means the specimen is often transparent or semi-transparent.
+In contrast, a stereo microscope most often uses reflected or incident illumination, which is light reflected from the surface of an object.
+Use of reflected light from the object allows examination of specimens that would be too thick or otherwise opaque for diascopic illumination.
+Some stereo microscopes are also capable of transmitted light illumination as well, typically by having a bulb or mirror beneath a transparent stage underneath the object, though unlike a compound microscope, transmitted illumination is not focused through a condenser in most systems.
+Stereoscopes with specially equipped illuminators can be used for dark field microscopy, using either reflected or transmitted light.

 Small specimens necessarily require intense illumination, especially at high magnifications, and this is usually provided by a fibre-optic light source.
 Fiber optics utilize halogen lamps which provide high light output for a given power input.
 The lamps are small enough to be fitted easily near the microscope, although they often need cooling to ameliorate high temperatures from the bulb.
 The fibre-optic stalk gives the operator much freedom in choosing appropriate lighting conditions for the sample.
 The stalk is encased in a sheath that is easy to move and manipulate to any desired position.
 The stalk is normally unobtrusive when the lit end is near the specimen, so usually does not interfere with the image in the microscope.
 Examination of fracture surfaces frequently need oblique lighting so as to highlight surface features during fractography, and fibre-optic lights are ideal for this purpose.
 Several such light stalks can be used for the same specimen, so increasing the illumination yet further.

 More recent developments in the lighting for dissecting microscopes include the use of high-power LEDs which are much more energy efficient than halogens and are able to produce a spectrum of colors of light, making them useful for fluorophore analysis of biological samples (impossible with a halogen or mercury vapor light source).